sassoftware/sas-container-recipes/README.md

 <br>

-**Important Notice**: Currently all orders placed on August 2019 or after are failing to build.
+**Important Notice**: Currently all orders are failing to build due to a change in behavior of the SAS Orchestration tool.
 A bug fix is in development and progress is being tracked in [the GitHub Issues Section](https://github.com/sassoftware/sas-container-recipes/issues/35).

 ## Quick Start
 Use the following instructions to quickly build and launch SAS Viya containers.